22. NAVAL INTERCEPTION AND COMBAT

 22.7 ADDITIONAL ROUNDS OF NAVAL COMBAT:

-22.71 MULTIPLE ROUNDS OF NAVAL COMBAT: If a naval battle continues past the first combat round, a second round of combat takes place.
-A naval battle ends when at least one force is completely eliminated or withdraws.
+22.73 MULTIPLE ROUNDS OF NAVAL COMBAT: If a naval battle continues past the first combat round, a second round of combat takes place, and so on, unless the naval battle ends.

 EXAMPLE: Three Japanese fleet carriers, with their complement of nine NAS, set sail to bomb an American naval base.
 They are intercepted and win the ensuing naval combat.
 The surviving naval air units complete their mission.
 The carriers, now inverted, are then NRed and subsequently intercepted by other American forces.
 The Japanese naval air units may participate in the ensuing naval combat (assuming there are any left).